-Winfrey enrolled in a college class last summer and his instructor, Andrew Maynard, had the opportunity to workshop the 'The heart of Stray exists in the surprising yet heartbreaking moments when Tommy begins to realize that he will never be fit to take care of his friend until he learns to care for himself," Maynard said.
-"This moment never comes, but the care and craft exposed in this retrospect, has learned to take care of his readers with a story refreshingly raw and realized.'
+Winfrey enrolled in a college class last summer and his instructor, Andrew Maynard, had the opportunity to workshop the "The heart of Stray exists in the surprising yet heartbreaking moments when Tommy begins to realize that he will never be fit to take care of his friend until he learns to care for himself," Maynard said.
+"This moment never comes, but the care and craft exposed in this essay reveals a writer who, in retrospect, has learned to take care of his readers with a story refreshingly raw and realized."
 Stray is more than just a classic tale when it reflects deeply upon Winfrey's inner struggles with drug addiction, driving him away from his true self and into someone able to commit the most heinous of crimes, murder.
 Buggsy could no longer stand the smell of meth, and anytime someone besides me had meth on them he would growl at them.
 Whenever I would smoke the stuff he would just look at me, and I imagined it bothered him, but he never let me see that judgment.
 After Winfrey commits the murder for which he is currently incarcerated, the dog's response is profound.
-What I liked most about this story is how Winfrey was able to describe his disconnect from his family and the rest of the world and how that played into his relationship with and love for Buggsy, the one being he felt Winfrey's storytelling has alcaptured me, beginning with The Things I Peed On.
-This
+What I liked most about this story is how Winfrey was able to describe his disconnect from his family and the rest of the world and how that played into his relationship with and love for Buggsy, the one being he felt close to.

+Winfrey's storytelling has always captured me, beginning with The Things I Peed On.
+This funny story about Winfrey's